Tyrell Jenkins: San Diego Padres

 On December 8, 2016, the Braves traded Jenkins and Brady Feigl to the Texas Rangers in exchange for Luke Jackson.
 Jenkins was designated for assignment by the Rangers on December 21.
 Jenkins was claimed off waivers by the Cincinnati Reds on December 23.

 On January 3, 2017, Jenkins was claimed off waivers again, this time by the San Diego Padres.
 He began the season with the El Paso Chihuahuas of the Triple–A Pacific Coast League, but struggled to a 4-8 record and 7.76 ERA with 56 strikeouts across 82 1/3 innings pitched.
 Jenkins was released by the Padres organization on July 21.

 After MLB

 In 2019, Jenkins was playing for The Kekambas, a softball team in Texas.
 On July 31, he was involved in a brawl on the field which resulted in his suspension from the team for the remainder of the season.

+In June of 2026, Jenkins was named the head baseball coach of the Grapeland Sandies in Grapeland, TX.